“The tendency to do nothing or remain unchanged.”

 Inertia – …. or remain unchanged.

-If you have read the story, you know that even after the harrowing adventure on the sea, the fish tale and a three-day hike across the dessert, Jonah is still daring to express anger towards God.
+If you have read the story, you know that even after the harrowing adventure on the sea and a three-day hike across the dessert, Jonah is still daring to express anger towards God.
 He finally obeyed and went to Nineveh, but he did so grudgingly.
 His heart remained dark and unchanged.

 That is definitely Jonah.
 Can you imagine digging your heels in when it comes to hearing God’s voice?
 I don’t want that to be my response to the Lord who saved my life.
 I hope that isn’t your response either.
 That attitude is open defiance before God.

 But this attitude from the world shouldn’t be surprising.
 Many lost people recognize that the Spirit is dealing with their hearts, urging them to salvation.
-Some say, “maybe later,” others ignore the voice, not realizing that inaction is a decision, while most outright reject it.
-Some seem to accept the invitation to life, but nothing really changes…inertia.
+Some say, “maybe later,” others ignore the voice, not realizing that inaction is a decision.
+Many simply outright reject God’s voice.
+Still others seem to accept the invitation to life, but nothing really changes…inertia.

 Redemption is proven by the change in a believer’s life.
 It is not proven by high drama and emotional outbursts.
 Redemption is change.
 Redemption is walking away from the old way of life and turning toward the new life in Christ.

 Redeemed people hate the sin that cost their Savior so much.
-Redemption is watching where the Spirit is working and joining Him there.
+They watch for where the Spirit is working and join Him there.
 He is working to lead the most unlikely people, to faith.

 There is another twist to this story.
 Do you want to know about a group of people who did not suffer from inertia, besides the Ninevites?
 Take a look at this: